dnbaumgartner/XPilotView/README.md

 The 64-bit [X-Plane SDK 2.1.3](http://www.xsquawkbox.net/xpsdk/mediawiki/Main_Page).

+JSON for Modern C++: https://github.com/nlohmann/json  (included in the XPilotView source tree)

 ## Software Design
 The main theme of the software design is to execute all functions of the plugin in isolation from the X-Plane runtime threading system in order to minimize any perturbations of the X-Plane cycle time.
-The principle function of the XPlugin module is then to simply and asyncronously fetch computed view angles and write the same to the appropriate X-Plane variables.
+The principle function of the XPlugin module is then to asyncronously fetch computed view angles from a shared data object and write the angles to the appropriate X-Plane variables.
 All GUI operations are performed by threaded QtApplication classes and all interactions with the gyro device and subsequent computations execute in the context of a dedicated thread independent of the X-Plane runtime.

 The major components of the design are the following classes:
 * XPlugin:
   * Interface to X-Plane.
   * Writes computed head angles to X-Plane view angle variables.
-  * Passes X-Plane Start/Stop, View Center and Preferences menu commands to the plugin main codes.
+  * Passes X-Plane Start/Stop, View Center action events and Preferences menu commands to the plugin main codes.

 * GyroManager:
-  * Manages gyro read thread (Start/Stop) in isolation from the X-Plane runtime.
+  * Manages the gyro read thread (Start/Stop) in isolation from the X-Plane runtime.
-  * Handles X-Plane preferences menu request.
+  * Handles X-Plane preferences menu requests.
-  * Computes transfer function mapping physical head movements to view commands.
+  * Computes the transfer function that maps physical head movements to view commands.

 * PreferencesManager:
   * Initializes and show/hides the Preferences panel.